Azure-Samples/hdinsight-python-sdk-samples/README.md

 ms.author: tyfox
 ---

-# [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) SDK for Python Samples
+# Azure [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) SDK for Python Samples

-This repo provides samples for the [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) SDK for Python.
+This repo provides samples for the Azure [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) SDK for Python.

 ## Features

-Samples showing use of the [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) SDK for Python.
+Samples showing use of the Azure [HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) SDK for Python.
-The idea behind these samples is to showcase 1) how to utilize the HDInsight SDK for Python and 2) best practices for handling data associated with these APIs.
+The idea behind these samples is to showcase 1) how to utilize the Azure HDInsight SDK for Python and 2) best practices for handling data associated with these APIs.

 ## Getting Started